KianBahasadri/bahasadri.com/docs/features/calculator/FEATURES.md

 -   Turn the calculator on and off
 -   Enter numbers using button clicks
 -   Perform addition, subtraction, multiplication, and division
+-   Build equations of any length by chaining multiple operations together
+-   View the current equation being typed on the display screen
 -   View calculation results on the display
 -   Clear input and start new calculations
--   Chain multiple operations together

 ## Use Cases